laravel-ardent/laravalid/README.md

-#Laravalid
+#Laravalid + Ardent
-#### Laravel Validation For Client Side
+#### Laravel Validation For Client Side, using self-validating smart models from Ardent

-This package makes validation rules defined in laravel work client-side by converting to html/js plugins such as jquery validation.
-It also allows to use laravel validation messages so you can show same messages for both sides.
+This package makes validation rules defined in Laravel work in the client by converting validation rules to HTML + JS plugins (such as jQuery Validation).
+It also allows you to use Laravel validation messages so you can show the same messages on both sides.

 ### Table of contents